dblhlx/PyBSASeq/README.md

 - fbsize – the number of individuals in the first bulk
 - sbsize – the number of individuals in the second bulk

-The default cutoff p-value for identifying ltaSNPs from the SNP dataset is 0.01 (alpha), and the default cutoff p-value for identifying ltaSNPs from the simulated dataset is 0.1 (smalpha).
+The default cutoff p-value for identifying significant SNPs (sSNP) from the SNP dataset is 0.01 (alpha), and the default cutoff p-value for identifying sSNPs from the simulated dataset is 0.1 (smalpha).
 These values can be changed using the following options:

 `-v alpha,smalpha`